aghelfi/Hayai-Annotation-Plants/README.md

 Description
 -----------
-Hayai-Annotation-Plants is an R-package with a browser interface for a highly accurate and fast gene annotation system for plant species (Embryophyta).
+Hayai-Annotation-Plants is an R-package with a shiny-browser interface for a highly accurate and fast gene annotation system for plant species (Embryophyta).

 Hayai-Annotation-Plants provides five levels of annotation: